Who We Are

 It would appear that the name Kombucha came from Japan in around 415 AD.
 A Korean physician called Kombu or Kambu treated the Emperor Inyko with the tea and it took his name, “Kombu” and “cha” meaning tea.
 Russia has a long tradition of using a healing drink called “Tea Kvass” made from a “Japanese Mushroom”.

 Certainly, in recent history the elixir has been reported to have been consumed in Russia in the 1900s, having made its way along the silk road from Asia, and from there, entered Europe via Prussia, Poland, Germany and Denmark.
-Kombucha was first mentioned in German literature in 1913, and the health promoting drink became popular in the USA around the mid 1990s.
+Kombucha was first mentioned in German literature in 1913, and the conspiracy laden theorists have you believe that the ‘health promoting’ drink became popular in the USA around the mid 1990s.
 The popularity of Kombucha seems to have dwindled during and after World War II.

-Interestingly, after the war Dr Rudolph Skelnar created renewed interest in kombucha in Germany when he used it in his practice to treat cancer patients, metabolic disorders, high blood pressure and diabetes – a clear testament to the health promoting properties of this ancient fermented elixir.
+Interestingly, after the war Dr Rudolph Skelnar created renewed interest in kombucha in Germany when he used it in his practice to treat cancer patients, metabolic disorders, high blood pressure and diabetes – a clear testament to the health promoting properties of this ancient fermented elixir in the mind of this mad scientist, eh?!

-Thankfully, with latest research highlighting the multitude of health benefits of this ‘Tea of Immortality‘ the popularity of Kombucha is on the rise, firmly planting a flag in the ground of mainstream modern life for people to take serious note of & benefit in many positive ways…
+Thankfully, with latest research from mad scientists NOT in the UK, highlighting the multitude of health benefits of this ‘Tea of Immortality‘ the popularity of Kombucha is on the rise, firmly planting a flag in the ground of mainstream modern life for people to take serious note of & benefit in many positive ways… thankfully, there will be no discussions about that here!

 Learn more about our partners at Atlas Biomed and our partnership team here.